 Barbacoa traditionally refers to a cooking method where meat (generally lamb) is wrapped in leaves and cooked by steaming slowly in a pit in the ground.
 Nowadays this is usually done in a pot on the stove.
-Birria uses the tender meat along with a consommé to create a flavorful dish.
+Birria is a dish that consists of braised meat (traditionally goat) along with a consommé to create a flavorful dish.

 More Vegan Taco Recipes

 Whether it's Taco Tuesday, or Taco Wednesday, Thursday, Friday, etc., you need an arsenal of plant based taco recipes on hand!
 These tasty creations will have you eating tacos all the time, and that is perfectly acceptable.